 I complain on Twitter @davidlitt and I post vacation photos on Instagram, also @davidlitt.

-We will be featuring interviews from each of the ten leaders representing the Millennial generation on key movements and issues today who participated in our recent 10-day Instagram takeover.
-Stay tuned for the rest of this series and see their stories as part of an infographic detailing ten key traits about how Millennials engage with causes, based on our ten years of research, here.
+We will be featuring interviews from each of the leaders representing the Millennial generation on key movements and issues today who participated in our recent 10-day Instagram takeover.
+Check out the rest of this series and see their stories as part of an infographic detailing ten key traits about how Millennials engage with causes, based on our ten years of research, here.